 Induction: When new team members or volunteers join Scotty's Little Soldiers, they will be informed of the safeguarding arrangements in place as part of their initial stages of onboarding.
-They will be given a copy of our safeguarding information wallet card, which provides details of our policy, procedures and our team and volunteer's safeguarding pledge on appropriate conduct.
 They will also be told who our Designated Safeguarding Person is and any Deputy(s).